Shishito Peppers: All About Them

 Shishito Pepper Flavor

 It is fun to get the extra spicy shishito pepper every now and then, though again, don’t expect big heat.
 Even the hottest of them are quite mild.
 They have a fresh peppery flavor, however, with bell pepper brightness and slightly sweet.
+However, that tiny jolt of heat that comes with pods every so often is considered by most a pleasant surprise.

 Cooking with Shishito Peppers